kapazoglou/kapazoglou.github.io/romino/src/ui/display/drag-drop.md

 - `consumeRowClickBlock()` — one-shot guard so return-to-bar tap is not followed by a row click re-place

 ## Die drag
-- Tap on returnable (this-turn) placed die returns it to the tray and keeps it selected; tray die tap toggles selection (unless `rerollOuter` ON and die is 1/6 — tap rerolls for 1 star)
+- Tap on returnable (this-turn, top-of-stack) placed die returns it to the tray and keeps it selected; tray die tap toggles selection (unless `rerollOuter` ON and die is 1/6 — tap rerolls for 1 star)
 - **`rerollOuter` ON** — tap tray 1/6 spends star (`payStarForTrayDie` + `is-new` pop); zero stars → `flashStarShortagePlacement`; drag placement unchanged
 - Drag to action bar still clears selection
 - Drag uses the same `.placement-die-flyer` as commit placement — spawns at the source die's exact position in `.viewport-inner`, then follows the pointer; hands off on drop (no separate `#drag-ghost`)